Limitations of Autoregressive Models and Their Alternatives: Proofs

-\begin{proof} We take $\tilde{p}$ to be the weighted language that was defined in \cref{sec:exact}, which was already shown to be efficiently computable in the proof of \cref{thm:blowup}.
+\end{restatable} We first prove the first part of \cref{thm:noapproxfullsupport} (which is restated in full below).
+In this case we will use a distribution $\ptilde$ that does not have support $V^*$ (so it does not prove modification (b)). \begin{proof} We take $\tilde{p}$ to be the weighted language that was defined in \cref{sec:exact}, which was already shown to be efficiently computable.
 Suppose $(\Mq, \vThetaq, \lambda)$ is a counterexample to \cref{thm:noapprox}.
-Choose integer $k \geq 1$ in a manner to be described at the end of the proof.
+Choose integer $k \geq 1$ in a manner (dependent only on $\lambda$) to be described at the end of the proof.